Your Cart is EmptyContinue Shopping

 Low- and no-manipulation styles, also known as protective styles, are an easy way to avoid breakage and retain length.
 Choosing styles that require little to no daily maintenance and manipulation – twisting and re-twisting, brushing or combing, and so on – like buns, flat twists, two-strand twists, or braids, can help keep breakage at bay.
 You could also opt for weaves, wigs, braided or crocheted extensions, and clip-ins.
 But it is very important to continue to care for your hair underneath these protective styles.
 If not, you could wind up with more damage than before you started.

 5. Eat a Healthier Diet and Get Active

 If your diet lacks specific nutrients, including vitamins, minerals, or protein, then it can affect the condition and strength of your hair.
-Ensuring that we eat nutrient-dense foods and drink plenty of water is a great way to improve the health of our hair before it grows out of our scalp.
+Ensuring that we eat nutrient-dense foods and drink plenty of water is a great way to improve the health of our hair before it comes out of our scalp.
 Also, being active and exercising increase blood flow throughout the body, including our scalp and hair follicles, so having an overall healthy lifestyle can result in healthier hair!

 Kick your hair’s health up a notch with Mielle Organics hair vitamins.
-This vitamin is formulated to best support healthy hair and hair regrowth without triggering breakouts.
+This vitamin is formulated to best support healthy hair and hair retention without triggering breakouts.
 With our unique proprietary blend of herbs, amino acids, and minerals, this formula works effectively in a natural way to support healthier, stronger, longer, thicker hair.